 - 5 - 6 cups vegetable broth

-- 2 cups lentils, sorted and rinsed
+- 2 cups lentils sorted and rinsed

 - 29 ounce can tomato sauce

-- 29 ounce can black beans, drained and rinsed
+- 29 ounce can black beans drained and rinsed

 - 1 cup frozen sweet corn kernels

-- 12 ounce jar roasted red peppers, diced
+- 12 ounce jar roasted red peppers diced

 - 1 - 2 teaspoons Tabasco sauce

-- 1 tablespoon honey (use pure maple syrup to keep this vegan)
+- 1 tablespoon pure maple syrup

 - salt* and pepper to taste

-- sour cream
+- plant-based sour cream

 - avocado cubes

-- shredded cheddar or jack cheese
+- plant-based shredded cheddar

 - a squeeze of lime

-- cilantro leaves
+- fresh cilantro leaves